Skip to main content

 72265896.ps.openathens.net

-No other test organisations should have access enabled, and users should, therefore, be refused and presented with a helpful message indicating that they do not have access.
-These other test organisations will have the same entityID but a different scope.
+No other test organizations should have access enabled, and users should, therefore, be refused and presented with a helpful message indicating that they do not have access.
+These other test organizations will have the same entityID but a different scope.

-You can remove this authorisation once you are live.
+You can remove this authorization once you are live.

 Review customer-facing resource information shown to OpenAthens customers

-Check all the information for your application within the SP dashboard is production ready
+Check all the information for your application within the Service Provider dashboard is production ready.

 Details tab